OPEN FOR PUBLIC COMMENT

 Rights regarding records expertise:

-· The right to be provided, and without cost, with the index terms or other metadata necessary for searching and retrieving records about oneself.
+· The right to be provided, and at no cost, with the index terms or other metadata necessary for locating and retrieving records about oneself.

-· The right to request and be provided with a records advocate or expert in legal and bureaucratic processes who could help with locating, introducing and challenging records.
+· The right to request and be provided with a records advocate or other expert in locating, introducing and challenging records.

-· The right to have a records expert testify as to the historical and bureaucratic circumstances surrounding the creation, management and reliability of records about oneself that are introduced in adjudications and other actions.
+· The right to have a records expert testify regarding the historical and bureaucratic circumstances surrounding the creation, management, reproduction, translation and reliability of records about oneself that are introduced in asylum and immigration adjudications, return, restitution and other actions.

 Cultural, self-identity and family rights in records: